List of colonial governors of Papua New Guinea: List

-New Guinea
+German New Guinea / Territory of New Guinea

 Hoisting the German flag on Mioko Island, Neulauenburg (now Duke of York Islands), Bismarck Archipelago on 4 November 1884.

 Kaiser-Wilhelmsland, the Bismarck Archipelago and the Samoan Islands (bordered in red), 1905.

 The German colonial empire in the Pacific Ocean.
 German New Guinea is shown in brown.

 League of Nations mandates in the Pacific Ocean.
 The Territory of New Guinea (bordered in green) is number 2.